Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - some soft skills: teamwork, conflict resolution, listening, coordination...
 - sample questions:
     * describe me the organisational methods you used on past project to tackle work efficiently.
 E.g. todo-list, programming journal, task planning software, time & emails management...
+    * cf. [FrontendJobInterviewQuestions]
+    * cf. [What happens when you type google.com into your browser and press enter?]